-MT: How is the market for this kind of finest men clothing nowadays?
+MT: How is the market for this kind of finest men’s clothing nowadays?

-Michael Frackowiak: We can certainly see a rise in the amount of pocket squares and bow ties sold over the last 12 months, comparing to 2013.
+Michael Frackowiak: We can certainly see a rise in the number of pocket squares and bow ties sold over the last 12 months, compared to 2013.

 The retail in that respect is goosed.
 On the same token we can see the technological shift happening online.
 I am probably preaching to the converted here, but I do all my searches nowadays 100% online.
 Everything is online.

-Facebook, Twitter and especially Pinterest are a fascinating market for us to be in.
-I even created pin boards these days for pictures and articles related to my products.
-If we sell handmade grey with white polka dots pocket square, I create a board on Pinterest and share it with people who are interested in buying that kind of pocket square, so they can see the possible outfits that this pocket square can go with.
+Facebook, Twitter and especially Pinterest are fascinating markets for us to be in.
+I even created pinboards these days for pictures and articles related to my products.
+If we sell handmade grey with white polka dots pocket squares, I create a board on Pinterest and share it with people who are interested in buying that kind of pocket square, so they can see the possible outfits that this pocket square can go with.

 I am still surprised how businesses can live without the social media presence – it will be a very short life if they don’t take any actions…but hey, that is just my opinion.

 MT: What is different (and also unique) about your product?